Ignition troubleshooting including magneto systems

 Tools needed: Digital voltmeter & some test leads.
 Harbor Freight has these tools for less than $15 U.S. Sometimes these tools are free if you show up at the right time and fog a mirror.
 If you do not know how to measure resistance, Fluke has this site for the basic "how-to".

-Test the resistance of the coil primary wire to ground (i.e. the engine cooling fins).
+An engine manual may needed if help is needed to identify the primary wire.
+Measure the resistance of the coil primary wire to ground (e.g. an engine cooling fin).
 Disconnect the primary wire from any other wires.
 Some coils are polarity sensitive so you may have to reverse the leads of the test instrument in order to get a reading.
-If the primary wire has infinite resistance to ground, the coil is likely bad and will have to replaced.
-The primary wire could also be broken before it enters the coil.
+If the primary wire has infinite resistance to ground: 1.) the coil is likely bad and will have to be replaced OR 2.) the primary wire could be broken before it enters the coil.
 Low primary resistance is particularly hard to measure accurately but, thankfully, it is a rare problem.
+Remember that manufacturers are constantly changing things so the following specifications can vary.